Hey, Amasty blog readers!

 The file defines what blocks and in what order will be shown on the display.

 The files contain HTML structure a user will see on the display.

 UI_component (the .xml files)

-The files keep the configuration of the UI components.
-They determine where to display the components and with what templates.
+The files that contain the configuration of the UI components decide where components with what templates will be displayed.

 We use the directory to locate .js and .css files, as well as images required for markup.

-Besides, we also need to mention the view/frontend/web/template directory.
-It’s used to locate .html files applied for the UI components.
+We also need to mention the view/frontend/web/template directory.
+It’s used to locate .html files applied for UI components.

-The file defines the directory in which the component is installed by vendors (in the production environment).
-By default, components are automatically installed by the composer in the <Magento root dir>/vendor directory.
+The file includes the directory in which a component is installed by vendors (in production environment).
+By default, components are automatically installed in the /vendor directory.
+See component registration for more information.

 P.S.
-Stay tuned and check our next posts in preparation for the Magento 2 certification exam!
+Don’t forget to stay tuned and check our next posts in preparation for Magento 2 certification exam!